Late Senate leader Harry Reid remembered as `man of action'

 Associated Press

-WASHINGTON (AP) — Former presidents and ex-Senate colleagues are lauding longtime Majority Leader Harry Reid, who died Tuesday, for a political legacy that included an expansion of health insurance coverage for millions of Americans and for helping secure an economic aid package and banking overhaul following the 2008 financial crisis.
+WASHINGTON (AP) — Presidents and former Senate colleagues are lauding longtime Majority Leader Harry Reid, who died Tuesday, for a political legacy that included an expansion of health insurance coverage for millions of Americans and helping secure an economic aid package and banking overhaul following the 2008 financial crisis.

 They are also recalling a politician whose blunt and combative words often antagonized his political rivals, and sometimes his allies.
 The Nevada Democrat’s abrupt style was typified by his habit of unceremoniously hanging up the phone without saying goodbye.